 - A. Temporary Wholesale Sales and Purchase Limitation.
-From January 1, 2014 to September 30, 2014, a Retail Marijuana Store shall only sell Retail Marijuana that was grown in its commonly-owned Retail Marijuana Cultivation Facility and subsequently purchased or transferred from the cultivation, with the following exceptions: - Purchase Restriction.
+From January 1, 2014 to September 30, 2014, a Retail Marijuana Store shall only sell Retail Marijuana that was grown in its commonly-owned Retail Marijuana Cultivation Facility and subsequently purchased or transferred from the cultivation, with the following exceptions: - 1.
+Purchase Restriction.
 A Retail Marijuana Store may purchase up to 30 percent of its total on-hand Retail Marijuana inventory, in aggregate, from any Retail Marijuana Establishments that are not its designated Retail Marijuana Cultivation Facility.
-Licensees shall calculate the percentage limitation using the total weight of its on-hand inventory at the end of the month preceding the purchase. - 2.
-Sales Restriction.
+Licensees shall calculate the percentage limitation using the total weight of its on-hand inventory at the end of the month preceding the purchase. - Sales Restriction.
 A Retail Marijuana Store may sell up to 30 percent of its total on-hand Retail Marijuana inventory, in aggregate, to other Retail Marijuana Establishments with which it does not share common ownership.
-Licensees shall calculate the percentage limitation using the total weight of its on-hand inventory at the end of the month preceding the sale. - 3.
-When Waiver Allowed.
-On the occasion where a Licensee experiences a catastrophic event, the Licensee may petition the Director for a waiver to exceed the limits mandated in this section.

-- BA.
-Sales to Persons Under 21 Years.
-Licensees are prohibited from selling, giving, or distributing Retail Marijuana or Retail Marijuana Product to persons under 21 years of age. - Age Verification.
-Prior to initiating the sale of Retail Marijuana or Retail Marijuana Product, a Licensee must verify that the purchaser has a valid government-issued photo identification showing that the purchaser is 21 years of age or older. - DC.
-Quantity Limitations On Sales. - This subparagraph (C)(1) is repealed effective January 1, 2016.
-Licensees shall refer to subparagraphs (C)(1.5)&(C)(2) of this rule R 402 for quantity limitations on sales beginning January 1, 2016.
+Licensees shall calculate the percentage limitation using the total weight of its on-hand inventory at the end of the month preceding the sale. - When Waiver Allowed.
+On the occasion where a Licensee experiences a catastrophic event, the Licensee may petition the Director for a waiver to exceed the limits mandated in this section. - B. Sales to Persons Under 21 Years.
+Licensees are prohibited from selling, giving, or distributing Retail Marijuana or Retail Marijuana Product to persons under 21 years of age. - C. Age Verification.
+Prior to initiating the sale of Retail Marijuana or Retail Marijuana Product, a Licensee must verify that the purchaser has a valid government-issued photo identification showing that the purchaser is 21 years of age or older. - D. Quantity Limitations On Sales.
 A Retail Marijuana Store and its employees are prohibited from selling more than one ounce of Retail Marijuana or its equivalent in Retail Marijuana Product during a single sales transaction to a Colorado resident.
 A Retail Marijuana Store and its employees are prohibited from selling more than a quarter ounce of Retail Marijuana or its equivalent in Retail Marijuana Product during a single sales transaction to a person who does not have a valid government-issued photo identification card showing that the person is a resident of the state of Colorado.
-See Rule R 404 Acceptable Forms of Identification for Retail Sales. - 1.5.
-Sales Transaction to a Colorado Resident.
-This subparagraph (C)(1.5) is effective beginning January 1, 2016.
-A Retail Marijuana Store and its employees are prohibited from selling more than one ounce of Retail Marijuana flower or its equivalent in Retail Marijuana Concentrate or Retail Marijuana Product during a sales transaction to a Colorado resident. - a.
-One ounce of Retail Marijuana flower shall be equivalent to eight grams of Retail Marijuana Concentrate. - b.
-One ounce of Retail Marijuana flower shall be equivalent to 80 tenmilligram servings of THC in Retail Marijuana Product. - Sales Transaction to a non-Colorado Resident.
-This subparagraph (C)(2) is effective beginning January 1, 2016.
-A Retail Marijuana Store and its employees are prohibited from selling more than a quarter ounce of Retail Marijuana flower or its equivalent in Retail Marijuana Concentrate or Retail Marijuana Product during a sales transaction to a person who does not have a valid government-issued photo identification card showing that the person is a resident of the state of Colorado.
-See Rule R 404 Acceptable Forms of Identification for Retail Sales. - a.
-A quarter ounce of Retail Marijuana flower shall be equivalent to two grams of Retail Marijuana Concentrate. - b.
-A quarter ounce of Retail Marijuana flower shall be equivalent to 20 tenmilligram servings of THC in Retail Marijuana Product. - Licensees May Refuse Sales.
+See Rule R 404 Acceptable Forms of Identification for Retail Sales. - E. Licensees May Refuse Sales.
 Nothing in these rules prohibits a Licensee from refusing to sell Retail Marijuana or Retail Marijuana Product to a customer.